 - All notifiable incidents 2-10 above.

-Notifiable incidents and information outside the CIMS policy should be reported directly to the Chief Psychiatrist through the Notifiable Incident Reporting Form.
+Notifiable incidents and information outside the CIMS policy should be reported directly to the Chief Psychiatrist through the Notifiable Incidents Form for Public Mental Health Services.
 This includes:

 - All deaths of patients within three months of their discharge/deactivation from Mental Health Services that the service becomes aware of.